SEC Whistleblower Program

 Contact a Whistleblower Attorney

-These descriptions of the SEC Whistleblower Program are general in nature and do not constitute legal advice.
-Financial regulation of publicly traded companies is complex and ever-evolving.
-The attorneys at Whistleblower Partners understand the complicated, constantly changing legal landscape and are happy to discuss any potential matter further.
+These descriptions of the False Claims Act are general in nature and do not constitute legal advice.
+Fraud schemes targeting federal dollars are complex and ever-evolving.
+The attorneys at Whistleblower Partners understand how the detailed legal requirements of the False Claims Act relate to these elaborate scams and are happy to discuss any potential matter further.
+If you would like more information or would like to speak to an attorney at Whistleblower Partners, please contact us for a confidential consultation.